bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 ## Overview

-In this module, students will learn about **application programming interfaces (APIs)**.
-The term API can refer to an interface that allows students to fetch data from a third-party like GitHub and IMDB, and it can also refer to the interface that is exposed via modern web browsers.
+In this module, students learn about application programming interfaces, or APIs.
+The term "API" can refer to an interface that allows students to fetch data from a third party, such as GitHub or IMDB.
+"API" can also refer to the web interface that is exposed via modern web browsers (i.e., the Web API).
 For this module, students will use Web APIs to create dynamic, interactive web applications by taking advantage of objects included with modern web browsers.
-Students will also learn about the **Document Object Model, or DOM**, and how to traverse through it using built-in methods and objects.
+Students will also learn about the Document Object Model, or DOM, and how to traverse it using built-in methods and objects.

 In this week's virtual classes, you'll review creating and appending to the DOM using JavaScript, initializing event listeners, timers, data attributes, and `localStorage`.